f-heeger/two_marker_metabarcoding/README.md

 All parameters you give to the `run.sh` script (e.g. `-j 6`) will be passed on to snakemake.

+## Output Files
+The pipeline creates different folders for the intermediate files after each step and the final result files.
+The most important result is `otu_table.tsv` that is created in the working directory.
+It contains the number of reads that were assigned to the OTUs in each sample as well as the taxonomic classification of the OTUs.
+Each row represents one OTU.
+The first column is the OTU ID, the second, third and forth column are the taxonomic classifications by 5.8S, ITS2 and both combined respectively.
+The following columns contain the number of reads per sample (see header for sample order).

+Other interesting outputs are the rarefaction plot (`All.rarefactions.pdf`), the plot of read numbers after each filtering step during the initial read processing (`readNumbers/readNumbers.pdf`) and the [Krona](https://github.com/marbl/Krona/wiki) plots of the read assignments per sample (`krona/All.krona.html`).

 ## Hidden Features